onflow/flow-cli/docs/sign-transaction.md

 ## Arguments

 ### Built Transaction Filename or Remote Server URL
-- Name: `built transaction filename | --remote-server-url <url>`
+- Name: `built transaction filename | --from-remote-url <url>`
-- Valid inputs: Any filename and path valid on the system or fully qualified remote server url.
+- Valid inputs: Any filename and path valid on the system or --from-remote-url flag and fully qualified remote server url.

 Specify the filename containing valid transaction payload that will be used for signing.
 To be used with the `flow transaction build` command.

-When --from-remote-url flag is used the argument needs to be a fully qualified url to transaction RLP
+When --from-remote-url flag is used the value needs to be a fully qualified url to transaction RLP
 Example: `flow transaction sign --from-remote-url https://fully/qualified/url --signer alice`
 ## Flags